gnappo1/Intro-to-OO-Ruby/fp_oo_pp.md

 Functional programming would emphasize the divide-and-conquer approach, where the problem is divided into sub-problem, then each sub-problem is solved (creating a function to solve that sub problem) and the results are combined to create the answer for the whole problem.

-Lastly, Objective programming would mimic the real world by create a mini-world inside the computer with many objects, each of which has a (somewhat) unique characteristics, and interacts with others.
+Lastly, Objective programming would mimic the real world by creating a mini-world inside the computer with many objects, each of which has a (somewhat) unique characteristics, and interacts with others.
 From those interactions the result would emerge.